 - sputum (phlegm) culture to look for Aspergillus and eosinophils

-- skin test to check for an allergy to Aspergillus, although it doesn’t differentiate between ABPA and a regular allergy to the fungus
+- skin test to check for an allergy to Aspergillus, though it won't be able to tell the difference between ABPA and a regular allergy to the fungus

 Treating ABPA involves reducing the symptoms when flare-ups occur and trying to prevent them from happening again.

 Your doctor will prescribe corticosteroids, such as prednisone, to help with lung inflammation.
 You can take these in pill or liquid form.
-You will likely be on it for several weeks before your doctor weans you off them gradually.
-It is usually stopped altogether when the symptoms have disappeared.
+You’ll likely be on it for several weeks before your doctor weans you off them gradually.
+You’ll usually stop taking them completely when the symptoms have disappeared.
 You might experience side effects such as weight gain, an increased appetite, and an upset stomach from these medications.